www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 # Establish a symbiosis strategy.
 * Issue number: [\#60](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/60)
 # Task Description
+* [ ] Make the global changelog more generally usable.
+    * [ ] Create a global changelog with tags for each message.
+    * [o] Integrate Codeberg issues into the changelog. -> This is costly and should only be done, when it gets relevant.
+    * [ ] Integrate the blog into the changelog.
+    * [ ] The notification class itself should do the top level list item parsing in the notification list, instead of the CommonMark parser.
+      Thereby, the base list formatting has not to be implemented for each notification source.
 * [ ] Document stable API plan via `net.splitcells.network.system.stable`.
 * [ ] Make community blog easier to find via front menu.
 * [ ] Clean up community blog.